bjcivil/Cloud-Monitoring/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because
-_configuring The ELK VM require downloading and installing different applications to work together which can be time consuming.
+No configuration was performed manually, which is advantageous because configuring The ELK VM require downloading and installing different applications to work together which can be time consuming.
-_Using Ansible increases productivity and ensures our configurations will do exactly the same thing every time we run them, _by eliminating as much variability between configurations as possible._
+Using Ansible increases productivity and ensures our configurations will do exactly the same thing every time we run them, by eliminating as much variability between configurations as possible.

 The playbook implements the following tasks:
-- _Change the memory on the host machine_
+- Change the memory on the host machine.
 - Install docker.io: the Docker engine, used for running containers.
 - Install python-pip: used to install Python software.
 - Install docker: Python client for Docker.
 Required by ELK.